 Notes

 - I’ve made versions of this with both raw cashews and sunflower seeds and both were rich, creamy, and delicious!
+Just make sure that your sunflower seeds are fresh if you’re using those.

 - You can use roasted peppers from a jar or homemade ones.
 If using ones from a jar, drain them a bit before blending into the sauce.